Nurses Login

 3.1.
 The committee shall comprise six (6) Council members.

-3.3.
-The committee shall include three (3) registrants.
+3.1.2.
+The Appeals Committee shall include three (3) registrants.

 4. Eligibility